 Welcome to the student learning assessment web site for Wake Forest College, the undergraduate liberal arts college of Wake Forest University.
-Wake Forest College is engaged in a process to document (and develop, as necessary) and publish student learning goals and to assess student learning outcomes.
 Our commitment to student-faculty engagement and to teaching excellence requires a commitment to excellence in student learning.
+In the buildup to our SACSCOC Reaffirmation visit in March 2016, this website has been revised to include current information on our progress towards ensuring that The College is meeting and exceeding expectations for program-specific student learning outcomes, and the attainment of core educational competencies by all Wake Forest University graduates.
 Our instructional goals and processes must be linked to what students are actually learning.
 Through this process, we will evaluate educational program success and use those results to improve our curriculum and academic programs.

-I am enthusiastic about this process.
-It requires us to link teaching strategy with student learning.
-It will encourage College faculty members to think carefully about what they teach, how they teach it, and why they teach it the way they do.
-We will learn more about how our teaching connects more broadly with programs and curricula.
+I am enthusiastic about this process and I am extremely grateful to the department chairs, faculty and staff in the College, as well as the Phil Handwerk and the Office of Institutional Research.
+Assessment of student learning outcomes requires us to link teaching strategy with student learning, as well as an acknowledgement that this is a long-term process where continuous improvement, for both student learning and the pedagogy used to attain it, is the actual goal.
+This deliberate and intentional process for exploring student learning outcomes should encourage College faculty members to think carefully about what they teach, how they teach it, and why they teach it the way they do.
 Ultimately, assessment of student learning will promote a collective responsibility for teaching excellence and student success and strengthen our core mission to undergraduate teaching.